syngenta/acai-python-docs/acai/docs/apigateway/router/setup.md

 ### 2. Configure the Router

-There are three routing modes: `directory`, `pattern` and `list`; `directory` and `pattern` routing mode requires your project files to be placed in a particular way; `list` does not require any structure, as you define every route and it's corresponding file.
+There are three ways to organize your routes: `directory`, `pattern` and `mapping`; `directory` and `pattern` routing mode requires your project files to be placed in a particular way; `mapping` does not require any structure, as you define every route and it's corresponding file.
 Below are the three ways configure your router:

 #### Routing Mode: Directory

 ???+ tip
-    If you are using route params, you will need use dynamic file names which follow this pattern: `{some-variable-name}.js`.
+    If you are using route params, you will need use dynamic file names which follow this pattern:
+`_some_variable_name.py`.

 === "file structure"